 - The criteria you used to include and exclude studies from analysis.
-You might also decide to report examples to clarify the criteria. - To describe how you coded moderator variables you should present - o An explanation of your general coding method.
+You might also decide to report examples to clarify the criteria. - To describe how you coded moderator variables you should present - An explanation of your general coding method.
 You should report - 1.
 How many coders you used. - 2.
-How familiar the coders were with the literature begin reviewed. - 3.
+How familiar the coders were with the literature being reviewed.
+This might include the degrees possessed by the coders and the amount of experience they have in the field. - 3.
 Whether you coded one or more than one effect from each study.
 If you coded multiple effects, you should report how you decided how many effects to code from each study. - 4.
 How you resolved differences between coders. - o Descriptions of each moderator you coded.
 For each moderator you should explain - 1.
 Why you decided to include the moderator in your analysis. - 2.
 What units (for continuous moderators) or categories you used (for categorical moderators) in coding. - 3.
 The rules you used to code the moderator. - 4.
-The coding agreement rate. - To describe how you calculated your effect sizes you should present - Definitions of the the variables composing the effect size. - A general description of how the variables were commonly operationalized in the literature. - What different methods you used to calculate the effect size.
+The coding agreement rate. - To describe how you calculated your effect sizes you should present - Definitions of the the variables composing the effect size.
+For mean differences, this would be the definition of the two groups you are comparing.
+For correlations, this would be the two variables involved in the correlation. - A general description of how the variables were commonly operationalized in the literature. - What different methods you used to calculate the effect size.
 If there are multiple ways to calculate the effect size you should report how you decided which one to apply in a given case. - You should also describe any unusual issues you were forced to deal with during searching, coding, or the calculation of your effect sizes.

-10.4 The Results Section
+10.4 Results

-- In the results section you describe the distribution of your effect sizes and present any moderator analyses you decided to perform. - To describe the distribution of your effect sizes you should present - A histogram of the effect sizes. - A discussion of possible outliers. - "The typical study" a report of the modal moderator values. - Descriptive statistics including - 1.
+- In the results section you describe the distribution of your effect sizes, present any moderator analyses you decided to perform, report the observed relations among the moderators, and present any multiple regression models you analyzed. - To describe the distribution of your effect sizes you should present - A histogram of the effect sizes. - A discussion of possible outliers. - o "The typical study" a report of the modal moderator values. - Descriptive statistics including - 1.
 The number of studies included in the analysis. - 2.
 Total number of research participants. - 3.
 Mean weighted effect size with confidence interval. - 4.
 Range of effect sizes. - 5.
-The overall homogeneity $Q_T$ and its corresponding p-value. - $\bullet\,$ For each categorical moderator you want to test you should present - o Descriptive characteristics of each level of the moderator including - 1.
+The overall heterogeneity $Q_T$ and its corresponding p-value. - $\bullet\,$ For each categorical moderator you want to test you should present - Descriptive characteristics of each level of the moderator including - 1.
 The number of effects included in the level. - 2.
 The number of research participants included in the level. - 3.
 The mean weighted effect size. - 4.
-The within-group homogeneity $Q{Wj}$ and its corresponding p-value. - $\circ$ The between-group homogeneity $Q_B$ and its corresponding p-value. - $\circ$ The total within-group homogeneity $Q_W$ and its corresponding p-value. - Any contrasts you choose to perform to help interpret a significant moderator. - For each continuous variable you want to test you should present - $\circ$ The slope coefficient $b_1$ . - The standard error of the slope $s{b1}$ . - $\circ\,$ A significance test of the slope. - To describe the ability of a statistical model to explain your distribution of effect sizes you should present - $\circ$ The variability accounted for by your model $Q_B$ and its corresponding p-value. - $\circ$ The variability not accounted for by your model $Q_E$ and its corresponding p-value. - Any specific parameter tests you wish to discuss.
+The within-group heterogeneity $Q{Wj}$ and its corresponding p-value. - $\circ$ The between-group heterogeneity $Q_B$ and its corresponding p-value. - $\circ$ The total within-group heterogeneity $Q_W$ and its corresponding p-value. - Any contrasts you choose to perform to help interpret a significant moderator. - For each continuous variable you want to test you should present - $\circ$ The slope coefficient $b_1$ . - $\circ$ The standard error of the slope $s{b1}$ . - A significance test of the slope. - To describe the relations among the moderators you should present - Which moderators you considered.
+If you only examined a subset of your moderators, you should explain why you chose to examine the particular set that you did. - Information about each bivariate relation, including - 1.
+The type of test you used. - 2.
+The resulting test statistic and degrees of freedom. - 3.
+The p-value for the test.